vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 ---
-title: Zigbee infrared transmitter / receiver
+title: "Automate infrared devices in Home Assistant"
+description: "Automate infrared devices in Home Assistant with a smart home infrared transmitter/receiver box"
 category: Zigbee
-tags: [Zigbee, WiFi, infrared, transmitter, receiver, remote, learn, send, air conditioner, TV, fireplace, lights, candles, screens]
+tags: [Zigbee, WiFi, infrared, transmitter, receiver, remote, learn, send, air conditioner, TV, fireplace, led, lights, candles, screens]
+image: /projects/images_christmas_decorations/candles3_with_ir_remote.avif
 ---

 {% capture imgBasket %}<img src="/buy/images/basket.png" style="margin-right:5px;margin-top:4px;padding-right:2px;float:left"/>{% endcapture %}
 {% capture imgZ2M %} | <img src="/zigbee/images/zigbee2mqtt.png" alt="" style="margin-right:5px;margin-top:4px;padding-right:2px;height:15px"/>{% endcapture %}

+# Automate infrared devices in Home Assistant

 ## Introduction

-With an infrared controller box, you can automate all your infrared controlled devices!
+With a Zigbee/WiFi infrared transmitter and receiver device, you can automate all your infrared controlled devices!
 There are a lot of devices that have a remote which works via infrared.
-Like a TV, air conditioner, (ceiling) fans, fireplace, screens, lights or electric candles.
+Like a TV, air conditioner, (ceiling) fans, fireplace, screens, lights and electric candles.
 The signal of an infrared remote has no encryption and is always the same.
 This makes it easy to capture, store and resend the signal.